lengfangbing/min/README.md

 respond a file such as index.html -- AsyncFunction
 * `.send(req: Req, res: Res)`
 manual respond with the req and res that user provided

 ## usage
+### You can use all these ways to create new http server
 ```typescript
 import {
   App,